verajosemanuel/Master-Thesis-project/README.md

 # Master Thesis Project

-Thesis project for the end of Master course in Data Science attended during 2015-16.
+Thesis project for the end of Master's degree in Data Science attended during 2015-16.

 ## Project goal:

-Design and deploy an automatic or semi-supervised platform for document classification (mainly pdf) and text extraction.
+Design and deploy an automatic or semi-supervised platform for document classification (mainly pdf) including text extraction.

 ## Running / Installing

-Running this code requires a Linux machine for bash scripts, and iPython Notebook & Rstudio for the rest of the code files.
+Running this code requires a Linux machine for bash scripts, and iPython Notebook & Rstudio for the rest of the files.

 For getting the scope of this work and the methods implemented there's no need of executing code.
 Just download/clone the repository and read the presentation files: